 The Cameraman is an ode to the world of filmmaking.
 Like Sherlock Jr. this is a film about an artist looking inward at himself and his art.
 It was Keaton’s first film for MGM and not directed by him.
 However, while officially directed by Edward Sedgwick, Keaton’s foot prints are all over the film.
 Buster, who liked to improvise, was forced by the MGM honchos to have a completed script along with all the jokes and pratfalls worked out in advance.
 Still, there is a feeling that Keaton managed to work in some inspiring improvisational moments during the making of the film, despite all the corporate overseeing and demands.
 The Cameraman ranks up there with Keaton’s best work.
 The corporate interference was sadly a sign of things to come.

 Buster is a tintype photographer selling pictures on the streets of New York.
 He falls in love with a pretty girl named Sally (Marceline Day) who works in the MGM Newsreel Department.
-In his attempt to win her over, he applies for a job as a newsreel cameraman.
-Only problem is, he needs his own movie camera.
-Basically broke, he can’t afford a new one (a sign in a photography store window states the cost of a new movie camera is $2,500.)
+In his attempt to win her over, Buster applies for a job as a newsreel cameraman.
+The only problem is, he needs his own personal movie camera.
+Broke, he can’t afford a new one (a sign in a photography store window states the cost of a new movie camera is $2,500.)
 All he can barely afford is a used old fashion hand cranked box camera.
-Other cameramen, including the arrogant Stagg (Harold Godwin) laugh and make cruel fun of him.
+Other cameramen, including the arrogant Stagg (Harold Godwin), laugh and make cruel fun of him.
 Stagg also has eyes for Sally.

 In 1948, the film was an unofficially remade as Watch the Birdie with Red Skelton.
 Buster, still working for MGM, supervised some of the gags.